eskoruppa/PolyMC/README.md

 - print_link_info (default: 0)

-    Specifies whether writhe, twist and linking number shall be displayed.
+    Specifies whether writhe, twist, and linking number shall be displayed.
 This may slow down the simulation if printing frequently to command line.

 ----
 ## Dump Setup

 - dump_dir:

-    Path and basename for output files.
-All output files will share this basename complemented with the appropriate extension.
-Make sure that the specified directory exists as **the directory will not be created**.
+    Path and base name for output files.
+All output files will share this base name, complemented with the appropriate extension.
+Make sure that the specified directory exists, as **the directory will not be created**.

 - copy_input (default: 1)

     If set to 1 all input files are included in the outfiles specified by dump_dir.
 The input file will be generated based on arguments provided in input file and command line.

-- app (detault: 0)
+- app (default: 0)

     Specifies whether output is appended to existing files or whether existing files are overwritten.